Scalable Exploration via Ensemble++: In-depth Empirical and Ablation Studies

-We consider the linear bandit tasks to study the impact pf perturbation and reference distribution indicated by the theoretical analysis.
+We begin by examining Linear Ensemble++ Sampling in linear bandits.
+In this section, we focus on studying the impact of perturbation and reference distributions, and we provide detailed results under varying numbers of ensembles $M$.

-\paragraph{Task Settings:} We use the action feature set $\mathcal{X}$ to denote the set of features ${\phi(a): a \in \mathcal{A}}$ induced by action set $\mathcal{A}$ and feature mapping $\phi(\cdot)$.
-We build two linear bandit tasks with different action distribution as follow: \begin{itemize} \item \textbf{Finite-action Linear Bandit}: We construct the finite set $\mathcal{X}$ by uniformly sampling a set of action features from the range $[-1/ \sqrt{5}, 1/ \sqrt{5}]^d$ where $d$ is the ambient dimension of the linear reward function.
-This task builds upon prior research~\cite{russo2018learning}.
+\paragraph{Environment Settings.} We use the action feature set $\mathcal{X}$ to denote the set of features ${\phi(a): a \in \mathcal{A}}$ induced by action set $\mathcal{A}$ and feature mapping $\phi(\cdot)$.
+We build two linear bandit environments with different action distribution as follow: \begin{itemize} \item \textbf{Finite-action Linear Bandit}: We construct the finite set $\mathcal{X}$ by uniformly sampling a set of action features from the range $[-1/ \sqrt{5}, 1/ \sqrt{5}]^d$ where $d$ is the ambient dimension of the linear reward function.
+This environment builds upon prior research~\cite{russo2018learning}.
 We vary the action size $|\mathcal{X}|$ over a set of $\{100, 1000, 10000\}$, and the ambient dimension across $\{10, 50\}$. \item \textbf{Compact-action Linear Bandit}: Let the action feature set $\mathcal{X} = \mathbb{S}^{d-1}$ be the unit sphere.
-In this task, we vary the ambient dimension $d$ over a set of $\{10, 50, 100\}$. \end{itemize} In both tasks, the reward of each feature $X_t \in \mathbb{R}^d$ is computed as $r_t = X_t^\top \theta + \epsilon$, where $\theta \sim \mathcal{N}(0, 10\mathrm{I})$ is drawn from the multivariate Gaussian prior distribution, and $\epsilon \sim \mathcal{N}(0, 1)$ is an independent additive Gaussian noise term.
-At every step $t$, only the reward from the chosen feature $X_t$ is discernible.
-To ensure robust results, each experiment is executed a total of 1000 time steps and repeated 200 times.
+In this environment, we vary the ambient dimension $d$ over a set of $\{10, 50, 100\}$. \end{itemize} In both bandits, the reward for feature $X_t \in \mathbb{R}^d$ is computed as $r_t = X_t^\top \theta + \epsilon$, where $\theta \sim \mathcal{N}(0, 10\mathrm{I})$ is drawn from the multivariate Gaussian prior distribution, and $\epsilon \sim \mathcal{N}(0, 1)$ is an independent additive Gaussian noise term.
+At each step $t$, only the reward from the chosen feature $X_t$ is discernible.
+To ensure robust results, each experiment is executed 1000 time steps and repeated 200 times.